 As I had different experiences in IT areas, I am familiar with a variety of different things.
 Even though the background helped me to prepare for the exam more easily, the great news is that even if you do have less experience than me, with enough effort, you will be able to pass the CEH Practical.

-Why do people take the CEH Practical exam?
+Why Do People Take the CEH Practical Exam?

 It is true that there are different cyber security exams.
 Most of the exams cover similar cyber security areas and focuses on the standard examining approach.
 However, there are fewer practical exams, that require solving actual tasks.
 CEH Practical is one of those exams that test your abilities.
 Let’s discuss the reasons why people decide to take the exam:

-- EC-Council is a known name.
+- EC-Council is a well-known name.
+Although its reputation has recently deteriorated.

 After a brief introduction, let’s continue with the actual CEH Practical review.

 After the exam day came, I connected to the same website I used for scheduling the exam and started the exam.
-I had to download the software and I had to launch it on my computer.
+I had to download the required software and I had to launch it on my computer.
 I used Windows for the exam, even though I am usually a Linux user (but I have dual boot on my personal laptop).
 Shortly after making the necessary steps proctor connected and explained other steps for starting the exam.
 After the initial greeting, we decided to talk on the chat, and not by voice.
 This was easier for me personally to understand the rules.

 How hard was the exam?